Fintech Boom Continues but Needs Better Regulation – World Bank Report

-It’s an exciting time to be in Fintech and banking.
+It’s an exciting time to be in fintech and banking.
 The latest World Bank report authored by Erik Feyen, Harish Natarajan, and Matthew Saal acknowledges that excitement but tempers it with caution: better policy-making and regulation will be needed in order for everyone to benefit.

 Fintech and the Future of Finance

-When the World Bank releases a major report covering Fintech and finance, it's wise to pay attention.
+When the World Bank releases a major report covering fintech and finance, it's wise to pay attention.
 The Fintech and the Future of Finance report is a joint effort by the World Bank and the International Financial Corporation.

-Its summary alone runs to 85 pages and there are eight individual report documents that make up the whole, covering Fintech activity, market participants, market structure, regulation, consumer protection, payments, SMEs and digital money.
+Its summary alone runs to 85 pages, and there are eight individual report documents that make up the whole, covering fintech activity, market participants, market structure, regulation, consumer protection, payments, SMEs, and digital money.
 It's certainly comprehensive, if a little dry in its prose.

 Given the World Bank's stated goals of ending poverty and increasing prosperity, there's a broad theme in this report: increased accessibility and availability of finance and banking services to everyone, everywhere.
 Good policy-making and regulation are seen as the methods by which that will happen.